Jan Marek Marci: Career

-Marci was born in Lanškroun, near the border between historical lands Bohemia and Moravia (presently parts of the Czech Republic).
-He studied under Athanasius Kircher, and spent most of his career as a professor of Charles University in Prague, where he served for over thirty years as a professor of medicine, eight times as Dean of the medical school and once as Rector in 1662.
-He was also the personal doctor of Emperors Ferdinand III and Leopold I, and distinguished himself in the defense of Prague against the Swedish armies in 1648.
+Marci was born on 13 June 1595 in Lanškroun, near the border between the historical lands Bohemia and Moravia (presently parts of the Czech Republic).
+He studied under Athanasius Kircher and spent most of his career as a professor of Charles University in Prague, where he served for over thirty years as a professor of medicine, eight times as Dean of the medical school and once as rector in 1662.
+He was also the personal doctor of emperors Ferdinand III and Leopold I, and distinguished himself in the defense of Prague against the Swedish armies in 1648.
 In October 1654 he was given the nobility title (falckrabě) "de Kronland" (anagram of "Landskron", German name for the city of Lanškroun).
 It is contested whether Marci was a member of the Royal Society.
 Some claim that he was elected as a corresponding member in 1667.
 Other dispute this and argue that a Fellowship was not granted due to his death in this year.
 Unlike in the legend spread by Jesuit order, he did not join the Jesuit order shortly before his death.